 - Printing from Unix systems.

-- Unix (and other) file systems in the department, and NFS access using 'sec=krb5' (most machines since Jan 2009).
+- Unix (and other) file systems in the department, and NFS access using 'sec=krb5' (all machine apart from a few specialist servers).

-- Software installation under Unix: covers software installation under the versions of Unix available in the Computer Lab, other than Fedora Core 3 and earlier.
+- Software installation under Unix: covers software installation under the versions of Unix available in the Computer Lab.

 - Window Managers and Desktop Environments: GNOME, KDE, Xfce, fvwm2, twm, mwm.